MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 Memory regions on Windows are tagged by `Type` in `MEMORY_BASIC_INFORMATION`: `MEM_IMAGE` (backed by a SEC_IMAGE section, the type used for every loaded DLL), `MEM_MAPPED` (backed by a SEC_COMMIT section or pagefile), or `MEM_PRIVATE` (committed via `NtAllocateVirtualMemory` directly).
 Heaps and stacks are private; code rarely is.
 That asymmetry is what makes private+exec a meaningful signal.

 ### 2. Get a real loaded alias to mimic

+We need a template to copy from.
+The cleanest way is to make sure a real, fully-initialized instance of the alias DLL exists in the process, then read fields off its `LDR_DATA_TABLE_ENTRY`.

 ```cpp
 LdrEntry* target = FindLoadedModule(aliasName);